Can I skate-ski?

 Can I change the event I’m skiing?

 Yes.
 Please see our registration page for details.
-Note: This must be done in advance of the Nordic Fair to guarantee a bib number in the appropriate ski event.
 You may NOT change out on the course or you will be disqualified.

 Can I withdrawal from the event?